rcornwell/sims/SEL32/taptools/README.md

                      -  diskfile - simulated system disk
            output    - modified system disk

+eomtap -   This program reads a tape assigned as input device.
+It
+           copies files until two EOFs are read and then makes sure two EOFs are written followed by an EOM.
+This program makes sure a .tap tape is readable without errors.

+           command: eomtap mt00 filename
+           input -  mag tape device or file being read output - disk file containing tape file contents

 filelist - This program scans a metadata .tap file and prints the
            file count and sizes.
 Used to determine the file format contained in the metadata .tap file.